-- midwife - o must have a letter of confirmation from an established practice group in British Columbia confirming your acceptance into the group as an affiliated midwife for a period of at least six months.
-This letter must be on the practice group's official letterhead, and must be signed by you and the head of the practice group. - o must be registered with the College of Midwives of British Columbia.
+- must have a letter of confirmation from an established practice group in British Columbia confirming your acceptance into the group as an affiliated midwife for a period of at least six months.
+This letter must be on the practice group's official letterhead, and must be signed by you and the head of the practice group. - must be registered, or eligible to be registered, with the College of Midwives of British Columbia.